An orthorhombic deformation family of Schwarz' H surfaces: Revisiting the Traizet limit

 While we did not manage to prove uniqueness Conjecture~\ref{conj:unique}, we can however prove the uniqueness at the Traizet limit.

-\begin{theorem} For $0 < \theta < \theta^* \approx 1.23409$, there is a unique solution $0 < x < 1/2$ that solves the balance equation~\eqref{eq:traizet1}.
-This solution is non-degenerate in Traizet's sense, hence is the Traizet limit for a family of TPMS. \end{theorem}
+\begin{theorem} For any $0 < \theta < \theta^*$, there is a non-trivial solution $0<x<1/2$ that solves the balance equation~\eqref{eq:traizet1}.
+This solution is unique and non-degenerate, hence is the Traizet limit for a family of TPMS. \end{theorem}